 Backflow Prevention Device Inspection Program

-Council is currently undertaking an inspection program of backflow prevention devices.
+Council is currently finalising an inspection program of backflow prevention devices undertaken in 2018/2019.

 Click here for more information.